 Bramble’s cocktail menu is an impressive beast, which you’d expect from such a high-flying cocktail bar such as this.
 The bar staff are incredibly skilled and mesmerising to watch when the bar gets busy.
 It is also a first-come-first-serve venue and opens from 4pm to 1am.

-Cocktail prices at Bramble range from £8 to a still reasonable £9.50 on the main menu, with highlights including the Blackberry with gin, vermouth, apple and fizz; Ube vodka with lime umeshu, coconut and tonka; and the Tomatillo with mexigin green pepper and sour orange fino.
+Cocktail prices at Bramble range from £8.50 to a still reasonable £11.50 on the main menu, with highlights including the Grand Central, gin, cacao, vermouth, marshmallow, fizz and the Atlas Stone with whisky, hibiscus, dark beer, plum and bitters.